sedouard/socketio-rocket/README.md

 Its really easy to do this to tell the Spark when to fire.

 First we need to install something to make REST request from the server.
-Let's use `unrest` a great client library that makes API calls a breeze.
+Let's use `unirest` a great client library that makes API calls a breeze.

 ```
-npm install unrest --save
+npm install unirest --save
 ```

  make a function `fireRocket` in `Server.js`, which makes a call to the [Spark.io Cloud]